cjbrowne/cottage/README.md

 See [TODO](TODO.md) for how much of the vision has been implemented so far, it's meant as a rough "roadmap" of what I'm working on.

+If you want to watch live development happen, I am often in the discord streaming live while I write code.
+Feel free to pop in and say hi!

 # Running

 To run a downloaded ISO image using qemu, run the following command: